opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/Results/meeting_notes.md

 There were ~16 in-person attendees and ~27 additional virtual-only attendees (strict attendance was not taken and we may have missed some attendees).
-The attendees represented 24 organizations from 5 countries on 4 continennts.
+The attendees represented 24 organizations from 5 countries on 4 continents.

 Attendance was significantly less than previous events - attributed to the short notice in planning and announcing the event.

 Agenda:

 | 10:30	| Set-up & Kick-off | Duncan Sparrell |
 | 10:45	| Strategic Objectives | Bret Jordan |
 | 11:00 | Use Case Overview & Project Review | Duncan Sparrell |